-Mortgage rates have been near their lowest levels for the last half decade, since dropping below 5 percent back in 2010.
+Mortgage rates have been near record lows for a decade, since dropping below 5 percent back in 2010.
 Rates hit their historical lows in late 2012, when 30-year fixed rates averaged 3.31 percent, according to Freddie Mac.
-Rates have risen slightly since then, but for those who remember the double-digit mortgage rates of the 1980s, today’s levels seem almost comically low.
-Freddie Mac’s records indicate that 30-year fixed-rate mortgage rates averaged 3.47 percent during the week of Oct.
-13, 2016.
-With rates that low and with the job market improving, now could be the perfect time to lock in a low rate with a new mortgage or save with a refinance.
+Rates have risen slightly since then, but for those who remember the double-digit mortgage rates of the 1980s, today's levels seem almost comically low.
+Freddie Mac says the 30-year fixed-rate mortgage averaged 3.78 percent during the week of Oct.
+31, 2019.
+With rates that low and with the job market strong, now could be the perfect time to lock in a low rate with a new mortgage or save with a refinance.

 What Affects Your Mortgage Rate?

 Today's mortgage rates are driven by several factors.
 Some of them are under your control, and some are not.
 To get the best rate, you'll want to control what you can and compare offers from competing lenders.

 Top 10 Factors That Influence Your Mortgage Rate

 This is one of the main factors you can control.
 Mortgage borrowers FICO scores of 740 or higher usually get the best rate.
 The rate on a 30-year fixed mortgage is about .50 percent lower than those with FICO scores of 640, according to Fannie Mae.

 The more money you put down when you buy your house (or the more equity you have when you refinance), the lower your mortgage rate will be.
 With less than 20 percent equity, private or government mortgage insurance premiums can add what is in effect about 0.2 to 2.0 percent to your interest rate, depending on the down payment, FICO score, property characteristics and loan program.